One of the most commonly used features in Excel are its functions.

 When used in the context of a VBA Function procedure, ParamArray indicates that the final argument of that function is an “optional array of Variant elements”.

 You can't use ParamArray alongside other optional keywords in the argument list of a VBA Function, such as Optional, ByVal or ByRef.
-Therefore, as explained by Chip Pearson, you can't use both Optional and ParamArray in the same function.
+Therefore, you can't use both Optional and ParamArray in the same function.

 Let's see how ParamArray works in practice by creating a function that proceeds as follows: